leobauza/browncoat/README.md

 	"yourLib" => "../libs/yourLib-lib/yourLib-yourLibThem.less",
 );
 ```
-> Note: see library section for library naming conventions.
+> note: see library section for library naming conventions.

-> Note: if you look inside kaylee you will see that this is wrapped in a function "createLibArrays()" the plan here is to write something that can dynamically create the array with some information river writes into the creation of all the library arrays.
+> note: if you look inside kaylee you will see that this is wrapped in a function "createLibArrays()" the plan here is to write something that can dynamically create the array with some information river writes into the creation of all the library arrays.
 Right now I can't even imagine what that looks like or how to accomplish this.

 ### more stuff?

-> Note: kaylee can be transferred from project to project. river will read a kaylee file and prove a gui with the libraries checked and all the other available libraries available.
+> note: kaylee can be transferred from project to project. river will read a kaylee file and prove a gui with the libraries checked and all the other available libraries available.

 ## simon (simon.php)